hjast/uber-sbt.g8/README.md

 #### G8 & Go ####

-**A highly opionated sbt template with tons of nice plugins, an admin console and dependencies ready to go!**
+**A highly opinionated sbt template with tons of nice plugins, an admin console and dependencies ready to go!**

 ####Motivation####